-The orchard is probably the largest contingent of Merrybower, and hopefully will become the focal point for both us and the wildlife we hope to encourage within it.
+The orchard is probably the largest contingent of Merrybower, and is the focal point for both us and the wildlife we encourage within it.
 The main orchard covers half an acre and consists of 76 fruit and nut trees – the vast majority of which are heritage varieties, many from the local area or areas of interest to us in particular.
 Others have just been planted for some use or reason we found agreeable.
 Around two sides of the square acre that makes up what we call ‘The Patch’, we have also planted an edible hedgerow, which includes damsons, crab apples, hazelnuts, cobnuts and rosehips.
 We denied the space to blackthorn and its sloes as we manage the hedge by hand and it’s particularly nasty when it comes to septicemia, and we have plenty around here anyway, as we do elderberries.

 Then we also have the cottage orchard planted at the back of the house.
 Currently that has 9 fruit trees, and we will probably add another one or two to the mix to create some nice shade during the summer.